-The Black employee was promoted into the role at an older age, which means her lifetime earnings will be $979,866 less — nearly $1 million less — than her white colleague’s.
+The Black employee was promoted into the role at an older age, which means the racial wage gap will cause her lifetime earnings to be $979,866 less — nearly $1 million less — than her white colleague’s.

 New report examines the opportunity gap

-We analyzed industry data to show how people of color have not been given the same opportunities to advance; and because of this, are under-represented in higher-paying industries and higher-paying leadership roles.
+We analyzed industry data to show how people of color are not given the same opportunities to advance; and because of this, are under-represented in higher-paying industries and higher-paying leadership roles.

-Educational opportunities, housing segregation, and incarceration are all systemic societal factors that play a role in determining who gets access to what kind of jobs.
+Inequitable educational opportunities, housing and occupational segregation, and disproportionate incarceration rates are all systemic societal factors that play a role in determining who gets access to specific kinds of jobs.

 There are also organizational processes and decisions — like how you hire, promote, and compensate employees — that factor in.
 Despite your best intentions, you may find some of your business practices are actually part of the problem and adding to the opportunity gap.

-The good news is that these organizational factors are within your direct control.
+The good news is that these organizational factors are within your direct control and a workplace equity analysis allows you to pinpoint inequities throughout your organization and drill down into root causes.
 You just need to be willing to turn over a few rocks and see what’s underneath.

 Understanding the root causes of pay disparities

 The first step is to run a pay equity analysis to find out if you’re paying your employees fairly.
-As I wrote about last week, it’s important to identify and fix pay disparities based on gender, race, and ethnicity.
+It’s crucial to identify and fix pay disparities based on gender, race, and ethnicity.